 We will be bringing our Listening Bench to Wolfson College on Monday 18th October as part of their Green Week/COP26 event.

 Our Climate Listening Bench project, inspired by the Zimbabwean Friendship Bench initiative, offers a friendly empathic ear to anyone worried or upset about the climate crisis.
 Over the summer you may have seen a couple of our trained psychotherapists sitting on a bench at different open green spaces in Cambridge.
-During Green Week, the bench will be available at various times (to be posted) at a suitable site, Covid safe, within the College.
-Please join us on the Listening Bench – no need to book, just sit down and chat. ,
+During Green Week, the Listening Bench will be available at various times (to be posted) at a suitable site, Covid safe, within Wolfson College.
+Please join us on the Listening Bench – no need to book, just sit down and chat.

-And on Friday 22nd October from 10.30 to 12.30, Ro Randall and Daniela Fernandez Catherall will be offering a workshop on how to cope emotionally with the climate crisis.
+And on Friday 22nd October from 10.30 to 12.30, Ro Randall and Daniela Fernandez Catherall will be offering a workshop “Coping with the Climate Crisis” in the large seminar room at Wolfson College.

 The Climate Listening Bench will be in New Square on Thursday 26th August 2-4pm and on Monday 30th August 2-4pm.